 Clients enrolled in Project Lifesaver wear a small transmitter on the wrist or ankle that emits an individualized tracking signal.
-If an enrolled client goes missing, the caregiver notifies their local Law Enforcement and they will contact the Project Lifesaver agency.
+If an enrolled client goes missing, the caregiver notifies their local Law Enforcement and they will contact the Project Lifesaver agency (such as South Fraser Search and Rescue).
 Most who wander are found within a few miles from home, and search times have been reduced from hours and days to minutes.
 Recovery times for PLI clients average 30 minutes.

 The Project Lifesaver program helps provide rapid response to save lives and reduce potential for serious injury for adults and children who wander due to Alzheimers, Autism, Down Syndrome, Dementia and other related disorders.